dvsa/mot-automated-testsuite/configuration/README.md

 * driver/linux-chromedriver

 ## headless
-Boolean for running in headless mode
+Boolean for running in headless mode.
+If enabled, emulates a 1920x1080 browser window

 ## takeScreenshots
 When to take screenshots of the browser window at the end of each test scenario.